azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Fast action resolution"
     subtitle="Just roll a d20 under an ability score.
 No modifiers, target numbers, or dice pools.
-Difficulty just comes in three steps: trivial (no roll, you just do it), challenging (roll to succeed), impossible (you just can’t do it)."
+Difficulty just comes in three steps: trivial (no roll, you just do it), challenging (roll to determine the outcome), impossible (you just can’t do it)."
   >}}
   {{< hextra/feature-card
     title="Lightweight skill system"
     subtitle="Skills are keywords: a character either has them or not.
-They provide significant advantages, such as the ability to invoke magic powers or to pass certain actions without rolling."
+They provide significant advantages, such as the ability to invoke magic powers or to perform certain actions successfully without rolling."
   >}}
   {{< hextra/feature-card
     title="Streamlined gear system"